• Skip to primary navigation

 Simple And Fun To Make DIY Light Box Sign

-I ended up making it that the signs were interchangeable.
+I ended up making it so that the signs were interchangeable.
 So I could then have as many different signs as I wanted.

 My Aunt turned up at Christmas with another one of her wine box gifts from France.
 I made my son a DIY nightstand with the box she gave me last year.
 With this year’s wine box, I made a light box.